Adversarial Examples for Models of Code: Background

 Neural network models are very popular and have been applied in many domains, including computer vision \cite{NIPS2012_4824,simonyan2014very, szegedy2015going, he2016deep}, natural language \cite{mikolov2010recurrent, hochreiter1997long, cho2014learning}, and source code \cite{jsnice2015, phog16, bavishi2018context2name, pigeon, conv16, alon2019code2seq, brockschmidt2018generative, murali2018bayou, lu2017data, sachdev2018retrieval, liu201search, pradel2018deepbugs, rice2017detecting, allamanis2018learning}.

-However, although neural networks have shown astonishing results in many domains, they were found to be vulnerable to adversarial examples.
+Although neural networks have shown astonishing results in many domains, they were found to be vulnerable to adversarial examples.
 An adversarial example is an input which intentionally forces a given trained model to make an incorrect prediction.
-For neural networks that are trained on images, the adversarial examples are usually achieved by applying a small perturbation on a given input image \cite{szegedy2013intriguing, goodfellow2014explaining}.
+For neural networks that are trained on continuous objects like images and audio, the adversarial examples are usually achieved by applying a small perturbation on a given input image \cite{szegedy2013intriguing, goodfellow2014explaining, carlini2018audio}.
+This perturbation is found using gradient-based methods: usually by deriving the desired loss with respect to the neural network's inputs.

+In \emph{discrete} problem domains such as natural language or programs, generating adversarial examples is markedly different.
+Specifically, the existing techniques and metrics do not hold, because discrete symbols cannot be perturbed with imperceptible adversarial noise.
+Additionally, in discrete domains, deriving the loss with respect to its discrete input results in a gradient of zeros.

 Recently, attempts were made to find adversarial examples in the domain of Natural Language Processing (NLP).
-However, while adversarial examples on images are easy to generate, the generation of adversarial text is harder.
+Although adversarial examples on images are easy to generate, the generation of adversarial text is harder.
 This is due to the discrete nature of text and the difficulty of generating semantic-preserving perturbations.
 One of the approaches to overcome this problem is to replace a word with a synonym \cite{alzantot2018generating}.
 Another approach is to insert typos into words by replacing a few characters in the text \cite{belinkov2017synthetic, ebrahimi2017hotflip}.
 However, these NLP approaches allow only \emph{non-targeted} attacks.

 Additionally, NLP approaches cannot be directly applied to code.
-NLP models don't take into account unique properties of code, such as multiple occurrences of variables; semantic and syntactic patterns in code; the relation between different parts of the code; the readability of the entire code; and whether or not the code still compiles after the adversarial mutation.
-So, applying NLP methods on code domain makes the hard problem even harder.
+NLP models don't take into account the unique properties of code, such as: multiple occurrences of variables, semantic and syntactic patterns in code, the relation between different parts of the code, the readability of the entire code, and whether or not the code still compiles after the adversarial mutation.
+Therefore, applying NLP methods on the code domain makes the hard problem even harder.

-\uri{Besides giving background, I see the goal of this section as trying to justify why adversarial examples in code "is a field".
-Why it is not a simple application of adversarial examples in images and NLP?
-I would explain here: (a) how adversarial attack began in images; (b) what are the existing approaches in NLP (c) point out the differences: in images the input space is continuous, so you can add continuous noise, and in text you cannot, because words are discrete, and finally (c) what are the advantages that we have in code that make it a new field of adversarial examples} \uri{I see that you have some of that in the Related Work.
-I think that "discussions" can move to this section, and leave only shallow information in the related work. }